 "I learnt to fight.
 I always carry with me the biography of Lance Armstrong, who is a great example of a champion".

-In his past four Formula 3000 championships, with two victories.
+He has four Formula 3000 championships with two victories under his belt.
 He has ambitious plans:

 "To learn, understand and get to win the World Champion title".